Georgy Gause

-Georgy Frantsevich Gause (Гео́ргий Фра́нцевич Га́узе; December 27, 1910 – May 2, 1986), was a Soviet and Russian biologist and evolutionist, who proposed the competitive exclusion principle, fundamental to the science of ecology.
+Georgy Frantsevich Gause (Гео́ргий Фра́нцевич Га́узе; 27 December 1910 – 2 May 1986), was a Soviet and Russian biologist and evolutionist, who proposed the competitive exclusion principle, fundamental to the science of ecology.
 Classic of ecology, he would devote most of his later life to the research of antibiotics.

 Early life

-Gause was born December 27, 1910, in Moscow, Russia to parents Frants Gustavovich Gause, a professor of architecture at Moscow State University, and Galina Gause, an industrial worker at an automotive steel plant.
+Gause was born on 27 December 1910, in Moscow, Russia to Frants Gustavovich Gause, a professor of architecture at Moscow State University, and Galina Gause, an industrial worker at an automotive steel plant.
 As a boy and into his teenage years, Gause and his extended family took summer vacations to the Caucasus Mountains in southern Russia for months at a time.
 Although his family was not wealthy, they were allowed these respites because his father, being a government architect, helped to build many structures at the university.
-It was during these trips to the Caucasus Mountains that Gause grew fond of nature, often chronicling the lives and behavior of several organisms including the Siberian grasshopper (Aeropus sibiricus).
-He became interested in zoology, particularly the animal variability.
+It was during these trips to the Caucasus Mountains that Gause grew fond of nature, often chronicling the lives and behavior of several organisms, including the Siberian grasshopper (Aeropus sibiricus).
+He became interested in zoology, particularly animal variability.